 Collecting and Sending¶

-Syncthing will normally run with one monitor process and one main process.
+Syncthing runs with one monitor process and one main process.
 The main process is the thing that is really “Syncthing”.
 The monitor process is responsible for reading the console output from the main process, restarting it if it exits, and reporting any crashes of the main process – when it’s allowed to do so.

-When the monitor process is running and detects a crash it creates a file
+When the monitor process detects a crash it creates a file

 panic-$timestamp.log in the config directory and attempts to upload it

 to the crash reporting server – if crash reporting is enabled.
 When a log

 has been successfully reported it is renamed with the double file ending

 .reported.log.
 Old crash logs are automatically removed after a while,

 A crash report is fundamentally a blob of plain UTF-8 text.
 It has a loose format, documented below.
 A report implicitly has a “report ID” which is the SHA-256 hash of the entire report text, in hex format.